Highwood Construction - is a certified TREX Pro contractor.

 Trex Transcends Decking with Trex Signature rails and Trex Lighting

-This deck features a custom welded spiral staircase and coordinating landscaping.
+This deck in Sedona features a custom welded spiral staircase and coordinating landscaping.

 Decking = Trex Transcends in "Island Mist"